 After working intensely during the week-long Institute, each student will perform the songs during the final concert.

-With over 1000 songs in the UASP archive here are a few samples of works that participants enrolled in the Summer Institute of 2017 worked with.
-2018 samples will be uploaded in the near future.
+With over 1000 songs in the UASP archive here are a few samples of works that participants enrolled in the Summer Institute, 2018 will be working with.